theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 ***

-Myth: there was a arden of Eden, a time when humans lived in small hunter-gatherer units of a few dozen people where everybody was kind of equal and kind of happy.
+Myth: there was a garden of Eden, a time when humans lived in small hunter-gatherer units of a few dozen people where everybody was kind of equal and kind of happy.
 Actually life was as complicated the as it is now.
 Some places were small, some were huge. some groups were hierarchical, some groups were highly collaborative

 Myth: indigenous people were not as smart, knowledgeable and educated as we are

-Europe invented most anything important
+Myth: Europe invented most anything important

-People wanted to become Europeans
+Myth: People wanted to become Europeans

+Myth: hierarchy is inevitable

+Myth: the state is a natural form of human organization